vrezhMik/gemini_live_chat/README.md

-# Gemini AI Chat

-A brief description of what this project does and who it's for

 # 🌟 Gemini AI Clone
 A full-stack implementation of a conversational AI tool, designed for seamless deployment and development.
 This project automates the setup process, requiring minimal manual intervention.